genicam/harvesters/README.rst

 Installing Harvester GUI
 ************************

-If you want to use Harvester GUI, then please additionally install the following modules.
-Note that ``PyQt`` is provided under LGPL and it may not be ideal for your purpose:
+If you want to use Harvester GUI, then please invoke the following command:

 .. code-block:: shell

-    $ pip install PyQt5 vispy
+    $ pip install harvesters_gui

+Note that ``PyQt`` is provided under LGPL and it may not be ideal for your purpose.
 In the future, we might support other GUI frameworks which are more or less open and free.

 ***********************
 Launching Harvester GUI